The Maybach Express: An Icon of Mobility Powered by Maybach Engines

 Join the Maybach Foundation in the restoration of a cultural asset: the last original SVT 137 “Type Cologne” from the 1930s – one of the most famous trains in the world and a symbol of innovation powered by Maybach engines.

-In the footsteps of Karl Maybach – the repair of the SVT 137 856
+In the footsteps of Karl Maybach – the restoration of the SVT 137 856

-The Maybach Foundation was founded in 2006 with the aim of honouring the legacy of the two great designers Wilhelm and Karl Maybach and connecting people all over the world with the Maybach values of innovation and the promotion of talent.
-In 2014, the foundation was able to acquire a milestone in Maybach’s history: the last SVT express railcar 137 856 “Type Cologne” from the 1930s.
+The Maybach Foundation was founded in the United States in 2006 with the aim of honoring the legacy of the two great designers Wilhelm and Karl Maybach and connecting people all over the world with the Maybach values of innovation and the promotion of talent.
+In 2007, the German sister organization, the Maybach Stiftung, was founded.
+In 2014, the Foundation acquired a particularly important piece of Maybach history: the last SVT high-speed railcar 137 856 “Type Köln” from the 1930s.

 The ‘Flying Trains’